-The most common illegal narcotic for recreation reasons is heroin, but all prescription narcotics have the potential for abuse.
-Opioids (or opiates) in particular may cause addiction after prolonged use, and many opioid painkillers used to treat pain such as Vicodin, Percocet, Duragesic and OxyContin are in fact much more dangerous and more used than heroin itself.
+The most common illegal narcotic for recreation purposes is heroin but all prescription narcotics have the potential for abuse.
+Opioids (or opiates), in particular, may cause addiction after prolonged use, and many opioid painkillers such as Vicodin, Percocet, Duragesic and OxyContin are in fact much more dangerous and more used than heroin itself.

-More than 8,200 people died of heroin-related overdose in 2013, according to national surveys published in the CDC’s Morbidity and Mortality Weekly Report, more than four times than the numbers reported in 2007.
+More than 8,200 people died of heroin-related overdose in 2013, according to national surveys published in the CDC’s Morbidity and Mortality Weekly Report—more than four times than the numbers reported in 2007.

-In 2009, data from theNSDUH showed that over 16 million Americans people aged 12 and older uses the drug for nonmedical purposes once in a year, with almost 23,000 individuals engaged in recreational use of Vicodin.
+In 2009, data from the NSDUH showed that over 16 million Americans people aged 12 and older used narcotics for nonmedical purposes once in a year, with almost 23,000 individuals engaged in recreational use of Vicodin.